haxmeister/e-go/doc/ego-kit.1.rst

 branch selected for each kit, the default branch for the kit (if different than the current branch,) and the stability level of each branch.

-It's important to note that the stability level indicates the *true* stability of the branch; for example, Funtoo Linux developers may create a ``3.0-prime`` branch but immediately after its creation, it will be considered to have a ``dev`` (not ``prime``) stability level.
-Only when the necessary fixes and patches have been applied will Funtoo Linux developers bump the branch to ``prime`` stability.
+It's important to note that the stability level indicates the *true* stability of the branch; for example, LiGurOS Linux developers may create a ``3.0-prime`` branch but immediately after its creation, it will be considered to have a ``dev`` (not ``prime``) stability level.
+Only when the necessary fixes and patches have been applied will LiGurOS Linux developers bump the branch to ``prime`` stability.
 So in this regard, the name of the branch indicates its eventual, intended stability level, while the stability level itself indicates the *actual* stability level of the branch.